DS-Homebrew/nds-bootstrap/README.md

 nds-bootstrap also supports many homebrew applications, including games like DScraft.

 B4DS mode (a result of running nds-bootstrap on DS-mode flashcards with locked SCFG or DS Phat/Lite) supports most (if not all) DS ROMs of which are supported on DSi/3DS.
-Some DSiWare ROMs are also supported.
+Some DSiWare ROMs are also supported (see [this list for which ones are supported](https://github.com/DS-Homebrew/TWiLightMenu/blob/master/universal/include/compatibleDSiWareMap.h)).

 # Compiling